|Texas Farm Bureau Insurance Companies|

 MINIMUM POSITION QUALIFICATIONS

-Four-year degree from an accredited college or university, or equivalent experience.
+Four-year degree from an accredited college or university.

 All Lines Adjuster license from the Texas Department of Insurance, maintained according to the licensing requirements set forth by the state of Texas or ability to obtain.